Old Age Pensions Act 1908

-The Old-Age Pensions Act 1908 is an Act of Parliament of the United Kingdom of Great Britain and Ireland, passed in 1908.
-The Act is often regarded as one of the foundations of modern social welfare in both the present-day United Kingdom and the Irish Republic and forms part of the wider social welfare reforms of the Liberal Government of 1906–1914.
+The Old Age Pensions Act 1908 (8 Edw.
+7. c.
+40) is an act of Parliament of the United Kingdom of Great Britain and Ireland, passed in 1908.
+The act is one of the foundations of modern social welfare in both the present-day United Kingdom and the Irish Republic and forms part of the wider social welfare reforms of the Liberal government of 1906–1914.

 Successful single claimants over the age of seventy were paid five shillings a week, while couples in which the husband was aged over seventy got seven shillings and sixpence per week.

+History

+A royal commission (1893-1895) chaired by Lord Aberdare investigated the viability of old age pensions, but issued an adverse verdict for economic reasons.
+A second committee (1896-1898) chaired by Lord Rothschild gave an adverse verdict on setting up an old age pension.
+A 1899 committee reported favorably on establishing old age pensions for those above the age of 65.
+A number of bills were introduced in Parliament over the period 1900-1907.

+The Old Age Pensions Act 1908 was passed in Parliament on May 7, 1908 in H. H. Asquith's budget.

 Outline

-The Act provided for a non-contributory old age pension for people over the age of seventy, with the cost being borne by taxpayers generally.
-It was enacted in 1908 and was to pay a weekly pension of 5s a week (7s 6d for married couples) with effect from 1 January 1909.
-The level of benefit was deliberately set low – the approximate equivalent of £23 in 21st century terms – to encourage workers to go on making their own provision for retirement.
-In order to be eligible, claimants had to have an income less than 10s (£31) a year, and also had to pass a 'character test'; only those with a 'good character' could receive the pensions.
-Claimants also had to have been resident in Great Britain and Ireland for at least twenty years to be eligible, and those who had not worked habitually were also not eligible.
+The act provided for a non-contributory old age pension for people over the age of seventy, with the cost being borne by taxpayers generally.
+It was enacted in 1908 and was to pay a weekly pension of 5s (7s 6d for married couples) with effect from 1 January 1909.
+The level of benefit was deliberately set low – the approximate equivalent of £23 for unmarried pensioners and £37 for married pensioners in 21st century terms – to encourage workers to go on making their own provision for retirement.

+In order to be eligible, claimants had to be over the age of 70, have been a British subject for 20 years and have resided in Great Britain and Ireland for at least twenty years.
+It was open to both men and women, both married and single, their "yearly means" not exceeding £31 10s.
+Only those with a 'good character' could receive the pensions.
 Others excluded from receiving the new pension were those in receipt of poor relief, those being held in what were then called 'lunatic asylums', those who had served a prison sentence and been released less than ten years before, those convicted of drunkenness (at the discretion of the court), and any person who was guilty of ‘habitual failure to work’, according to ability.